awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/using-identity-based-policies.md

 }
 ```

- Verify these permissions by signing into the Amazon Kinesis Data Analytics console using the IAM user credentials\.
+ Verify these permissions by signing into the Amazon Kinesis Data Analytics console using the user credentials\.

 ### Step 4: Allow the User to Start a Specific Application<a name="console-permissions-start-app"></a>

 If you want the user to be able to start one of the existing Amazon Kinesis Data Analytics applications, attach the following policy to the user\.
 The policy provides the permission for the `kinesisanalytics:StartApplication` action\.
-You must update the policy by providing your account ID, AWS Region, and application name\.
+You must update the policy by providing your account ID, AWS Region and application name\.

 ```
 {